mongodb/docs/source/reference/glossary.rst

    primary key
       Relational databases use primary keys to guarantee unique identifiers for a specific data instance: for each row in a relational table.
-In MongoDB, :term:`unique indexes` can enforce uniqueness for a field. :term:`_id` is an example of a primary key.
+In MongoDB, :term:`unique indexes <unique index>` can enforce uniqueness for a field. :term:`_id` is an example of a primary key.

+   unique index
+      An index that enforces uniqueness, to guarantee that only one document within the indexed collection has any particular key.
+Unique indexes prevent write operations that would cause a collision.

    firewall
       A system level networking filter that limits higher-level